 ‘I came, I graduated, I became a billionaire’ seems to be Indian American Jay Chaudhry’s version of ‘I came, I saw, I conquered’ (Veni, Vidi, Vici in William Shakespeare’s Julius Caesar).
 The eventful journey of cyber business tycoon Jay Chaudhry, from a quaint Himalayan village to Wall Street, is an inspiring story of American Dreams.

 Years before he joined the ranks of super-rich entrepreneurs in San Francisco Bay Area, billionaire Jay Chaudhry had nurtured his American Dreams in Panoh, a remote hamlet without running water in the Indian state of Himachal Pradesh.
-Though he kissed success with his foray into entrepreneurship way back in 1996, he shot to fame as a Silicon Valley billionaire over the recent valuation of 12 million shares of his fifth venture, Zscaler Inc., at the initial public offering.
+Though he kissed success with his foray into entrepreneurship way back in 1996, he shot to fame as a Silicon Valley billionaire over the valuation of 12 million shares of his fifth venture, Zscaler Inc., at the initial public offering (IPO) in 2018.

 “The world has changed.
 People are mobile.
 Applications are sitting in the cloud.
 So we had to build security in the cloud.
 The new security can be put in place for employees so they go to the cloud, they use the internet safely.”